Who is this article for?

-Filename exclusions added under the Global Exclusions in the administration console also apply to all preservation policies.
+Filename exclusions added under the Global Exclusions in the Code42 console also apply to all preservation policies.
 This means that those files will not be kept under legal hold.

 For more flexibility around which files are excluded for users under legal hold, add file exclusions at the organization level.
 These file exclusions do not automatically apply to preservation policies.